The Carbon Literacy Trust

 Trustees

-For any queries regarding The CL Trust, please email us at trust@carbonliteracy.com
+For any queries regarding The Carbon Literacy Trust, please email us at trust@carbonliteracy.com

 Alex Ganotis is a former leader of Stockport Council.
 As leader, he was appointed by Andy Burnham as the Greater Manchester Combined Authority portfolio lead for the Green City Region.
 In that role, Alex played a central role in developing Greater Manchester’s plans for becoming a carbon-neutral city region by 2038 including two Green Summits, GM’s 5 Year Environment Plan and associated work on sustainable economic growth, and widespread stakeholder engagement.
 He also led on the development – and awareness of – ambitious clean air policies, and took forward a wide variety of other green initiatives.